MacBooks with Apple Silicon Could be Substantially Cheaper - The Mac Observer

 Whether we’ll see masks or the production will work around that issue remains to be seen.

 • Have you wondered how NBCUniversal’s Peacock TV streaming service has done?
 Now we know thanks to Comcast’s Q2 earnings report.
 “Peacock ‘exceeded expectations’ with 10M subs – Comcast CEO.”
 That’s fairly impressive.
 Of course, the basic tier is free, so many subscribers just figured, “What the hey, go for it.”
-Actual viewership, down the road, will tell a better story.
+Actual viewership, down the road, will tell a better story

+• David Sobotta worked for Apple for nearly 20 years.
+These days, he writes an occasional blog called Applepeels, and it’s always a good read.
+In his latest entry, he ponders: “Should I Buy a New MacBook with Apple Silicon on the Horizon?”
+He’ll tell you what he decided to do.

 • Recently, the big four tech giant CEOs testified before Congress.
 Tim Cook was one.
 Which one helped (or hurt) his company the most?
 Fast Company ranks them from best to worst.